132nd-vWing/OPUF-Brief/Docs/Situation.md

 ### 6th June 2011
 Allied forces have been conducting CAS to support the frontline at BUKHA, while conducting attacks at Iranian forces in the KHASAB beachhead, primarily by locating rocket launchers, SAMs and C2 to facilitate for further operations.
-Allied forces are commencing an offensive to retake KHASAB area, with primary objective the airfield at KHASAB.
+Allied forces are preparing an offensive to retake KHASAB area, with primary objective the airfield at KHASAB.

+### 7th June 2011

 ## Insurgent activity